 If your echocardiogram is normal, no further testing may be required.
 If the results are concerning, your cardiologist may recommend further tests.

-There are several types of Echocardiography; all of them use sound waves to create images of your heart.
+There are several types of echocardiography and all of them use sound waves to create images of your heart.

-One of the most common types of Echo test that is totally painless and non-invasive.
+One of the most common types of echo test is totally painless and non-invasive.
 The technician simply moves the probe called transducer around the chest to get moving pictures of your heart.
 The transducer sends ultrasound wave through the chest walls.